21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Make it lemony fresh

 Cut a couple of lemons in half, then place them cut-side-up in a dish.
 Leave the dish near a litter box or in a bathroom to give the room a lemon-fresh scent.
-Learn the best scent for every room in your house.
 Try any of these unexpected ways to use lemon around the house to clean.

 Freshen a freezer failure